Julian, who's 45, asks Suze if he can afford to spend $14,999 on a 2015 Victory Hammer 8-Ball motorcycle.

 The red flags to look for if you think you're being lied to about money.
 A wife discovers her husband has been lying about their money for years.
 Viewers ask if they can afford a BMW, golf lessons.

 Suze Orman tells viewers what they should never do when it comes to their money.

 Rebecca made the mistake of cosigning a student loan for a close friend.
 Her friend sadly passed away last year and now Rebecca is stuck with that $37,000 loan.
 She's come to Suze for help.

 Barbara, who's 55, tells Suze that she and her husband got a late start on their retirement.
 She says her husband has a stressful job and wants to retire in two years so they can travel and spend time with family.

-Elizabeth, who's 29, asks Suze if she can afford to spend $750 on a Cajun pressure smoker.
+Emma, who's 28, asks Suze if she can afford to spend $1,500 on a custom mermaid tail.